bminer/ws-wrapper/README.md

 - `webSocketInstance` - the native WebSocket instance
 - `options`
 	- `debug` - set to `true` to print debugging messages to `console.log`
+	- `errorToJSON` - function to serialize Errors over the WebSocket.
+In Node.js, the default is to send only the `message` property of the Error (for security reasons).
+Errors that occur on the browser include all properties.
+	- `requestTimeout` - maximum delay in ms. that the WebSocketWrapper will wait until rejecting the Promise of a pending request.
+		Defaults to `null`, which means that there will be no timeout.
+		This option is recommended for servers because clients who do not fulfill pending requests can cause memory leaks.

 Events